Skip to main content

 The county agency is not to delay the certification for benefit issuance beyond thirty days:

-(2) To verify a claimed but unverified expense as described in paragraph (J) of rule 5101:4-4-23 of the Administrative Code.
-As soon as all other steps necessary to certify an assistance group are completed, the county agency is to certify the benefits.
+(2) To verify a claimed but unverified expense as described in rule 5101:4-4-23 of the Administrative Code.
+As soon as all other steps necessary to certify an AG are completed, the county agency is to certify the benefits.
+When the AG subsequently provides the unverified expense, the county agency is to process the change in accordance with rule 5101:4-7-01 of the Administrative Code.

-(G) What should be done when questionable information is received?
+(G) What should be done when questionable information is received during the application process?

 (H) What type of verification is to be documented in the case file?

-The county agency s to include all information in the case file documenting and supporting the actions taken in determining eligibility.
-All requests for additional verification is to be documented in the case file.
-Any actions taken because of the additional verification are to also be included.
+The county agency is to include all information in the case file documenting and supporting the actions taken in determining eligibility, including all requests for additional verification and the actions taken because of the additional verification.

 (I) What are acceptable forms of verification?